georger420/githubtraining/README.md

 # githubtraining
-Repository is determined for learning how to work with GitHub.
+Repository is determined for my learning how to work with GitHub and experiments.